albertz/commandergenius/readme.txt

 Note that there is limit on maximum .APK file size on Market, like 20 Mb or so, so big files should be downloaded by HTTP.
 If you'll release new version of data files you should change download URL or data file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.

+All devices have different screen resolutions, you may toggle automatic screen resizing in ChangeAppSettings.sh and draw to virtual 640x480 screen - it will be HW accelerated and will not impact performance much.
+SDL_ListModes()[0] will always return native screen resolution.
+Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1.
+Software surfaces may be of any size of course (but you don't want to do expensive memcpy).

+If you want HW acceleration there are some things to remember:
+You cannot blit SW surface to screen, it should be only HW surface.
+You can use colorkey, per-surface alpha and per-pixel alpha with HW surfaces.
+If you're using SDL 1.3 always use SDL_Texture, if you'll be using SDL_Surface with SDL 1.3 it will switch to SW mode.
+Also the screen is always double-buffered, and after each SDL_Flip() there is garbage in pixel buffer, so forget about dirty rects and partial screen updates - you have to re-render whole picture each frame.
+Single-buffer rendering might be possible with techniques like glFramebufferTexture2D(), however it may not be present on all devices, so I won't do that.
+Basically your code should be like this for SDL 1.2:

+// ----- HW-accelerated video output for Android example
+// Init HW-accelerated video
+SDL_SetVideoMode( 640, 480, 16, SDL_DOUBLEBUF | SDL_HWSURFACE );

+// Load graphics
+SDL_Surface *sprite = IMG_Load( "sprite.png" );
+SDL_Surface * hwSprite;

+if( sprite->format->Amask )
+{
+	// Surface contains per-pixel alpha, convert it to HW-accelerated format hwSprite = SDL_DisplayFormatAlpha(sprite);
+}
+else
+{
+	// Set pink color as transparent
+	SDL_SetColorKey( sprite, SDL_SRCCOLORKEY, SDL_MapRGB(sprite->format, 255, 0, 255) );
+	// Create HW-accelerated surface
+	hwSprite = SDL_DisplayFormat(sprite);
+	// Set per-surface alpha, if necessary
+	SDL_SetAlpha( hwSprite, SDL_SRCALPHA, 128 );
+}

+// Blit it in HW-accelerated way SDL_BlitSurface(hwSprite, sourceRect, SDL_GetVideoSurface(), &targetRect);

+// Supported, but VERY slow (slower than blitting in SW mode) SDL_BlitSurface(sprite, sourceRect, SDL_GetVideoSurface(), &targetRect);

+// Supported, but VERY slow (use in cases where you need to take a screenshot) SDL_BlitSurface(SDL_GetVideoSurface(), sourceRect, sprite, &targetRect);

+// ----- End of example

 If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and add libname to project/jni/<yourapp>/Android.mk